Sainsbury's: Former formats and ventures

 Sainsbury's operated 270 pharmacies within its supermarkets.
 Sainsbury's also operated pharmacies at three major UK hospitals: Guy's Hospital, St Thomas' Hospital and James Cook University Hospital.
-In July 2015 Sainsbury's announced it was selling its 281 pharmacies to Lloydspharmacy for £125 million with all 2500 pharmacy employees being transferred and new rent agreements being made.
+In July 2015 Sainsbury's announced it was selling its 281 pharmacies to Lloydspharmacy for £125 million with all 2,500 pharmacy employees being transferred and new rent agreements being made.
+In June 2023, LloydsPharmacy announced that all Lloyds Pharmacies within Sainsbury's stores would close.